Liz Stringer

 Liz Stringer is an Australian singer-songwriter, based in Melbourne, Victoria.
-As of April 2021, Stringer has released six studio albums, a live album and two extended plays.
-Since 2013 she has released with Mia Dyson and Jen Cloher music under the name Dyson Stringer Cloher.
+As of April 2025, Stringer has released eight studio albums, a live album and two extended plays.
+Since 2013 she has released music with Mia Dyson and Jen Cloher under the name Dyson Stringer Cloher.

 Career

 Stringer's debut studio album was released in 2006.

 In August 2008, Stringer was invited by Deborah Conway to take part in the Broad Festival project, which toured major Australian cities including performing at the Sydney Opera House.
 With Stringer and Conway were Laura Jean, Dianna Corcoran and Elana Stone – they performed their own and each other's songs.